vsilvalopes/PSPConsolized3000/README.md

 And that's it, you are done, if you want to test if the module is working correctly, keep it connected to your computer USB, and try to pair it with a controller.
 If everything went right, the controller should pair and give a little vibration feedback.
 Also, if your ESP32 board has a bluetooth LED, it should light blue, indicating that a controller is connected.

-# Building instructions - The Software Part
+# Building instructions - The Hardware Part

 :warning: :warning: :warning: You need to know HOW to solder! :warning: :warning: :warning: